Skip to content

 Tip

-A custom data field or a block can be moved to another group by moving it completely to the top or bottom of the group and then clicking “Up” or “Down” one more time.
+You can move a custom data field or a block to another group by moving it completely to the top or bottom of the group and then clicking “Up” or “Down” one more time.

 Label, Keyword and Description§